kuali/kc/coeus-webapp/src/main/jsfrontend/apidocs/award/awards-custom.md

 GET Award by award number

-+ Path Variable
++ Parameters
   + awardNumber: (not required) - Gets the awards associated with the awardNumber.

-+ Parameters
+  + awardHierarchy: (not required) - Gets all the awards in the award hierarchy with the awardHierarchy number.
+The awardHierarchy for an award with awardNumber 000224-00001 would be 000224.
   + includeBudgets: (not required) - Includes budget information with the award if true.

 + Request